GTA 1 FXT Format

 Background

-The FXT format encodes Japanese characters (originally stored as Shift-JIS) into 3-byte sequences with a prefix byte of 0xE9 or 0xEA.
+The FXT format encodes Japanese characters (originally stored as Shift-JIS) into 3-byte sequences with a prefix byte of 0xEz.

 Forward Formula (FXT → Shift-JIS)

 The game accepts the prefix Fz which behaves exactly like Ez.
-Hence, you could F9 instead of E9 and FA instead of EA.
+For example, you could use F9 instead of E9.

 Inverse Formula (Shift-JIS → FXT)